 Brief justification

-In order to develop effective measures for the protection and conservation of wildlife in the Arctic and Antarctica, regular monitoring of the condition and number of animals and their habitat is necessary.
-At the top of the food pyramid are marine mammals – indicators of changes in the entire ecosystem of the polar regions.
-Aerial photography has long been used to estimate their numbers.
-Until now, little is known about the number of marine animals.
-Effective monitoring in the harsh conditions of the polar regions requires new methods and technical means of collecting materials and data, as well as modern methods of their processing.
+In order to develop effective measures for the protection and conservation of wildlife in the Arctic and Antarctica, regular studies of polar animals and their habitats are necessary.
+Manned aviation has long been used to study them, and now unmanned aerial vehicles (UAVs).
+But so far little is known about their numbers and condition.
+To carry out effective monitoring in harsh polar conditions, new technical means and methods of collecting materials based on UAVs, as well as modern computer methods of processing them, are needed.

 Goal